andreasaronsson/nextversion-maven-plugin/README.md

 These values are intended to be used in the jar MANIFEST.MF or the like.
 They are also added to the deployed pom file.
 Both properties are written to `target/nextversion.properties`.
+Also GAV, artifactId and groupId are written to the same properties file.
-This file can be used to set the build name.
+This file can be used e.g. to set the build name.

 ## Usage